About Kathy Elliott

 And it’s happened to millions of others just like you and I.

-When I first discovered my partner was a sex addict, I felt as if I’d been hit in the head and the heart simultaneously with a 2×4.
-To say I was deeply shocked doesn’t even begin to describe it.
+Hi!
+My name is Kathy Elliott, and when I first discovered my partner was a sex addict, I felt as if I’d been hit in the head and the heart simultaneously with a 2×4.
+To say I was deeply shocked doesn’t even begin to describe the confusion, anguish, and fear I experienced.

 I couldn’t breathe, the inside of my head felt like it was swelling up, and I thought I was going to die.
 I even took antihistamines hoping they’d lessen the swelling feeling in my head and chest.